hg-mirrors/pypy_extradoc/blog/draft/remove-gil.rst

 places so PyPy does not segfault when you try to do a concurrent access to a data structure.

-.. antocuni: I'd simply remove the following paragraph.
-It's redundant, IMHO ..
-   Since such work would complicate the code base and our day to day work, we would like to judge the interest on the community and the commercial PyPy users.

-We are looking for commercial partners to make it happen (individual donations did not work very well for us in the past).
+Since such work would complicate the code base and our day to day work, we would like to judge the interest on the community and the commercial partners to make it happen (individual donations did not work very well for us in the past).
 We estimate a total cost of $50k, out of which we already have backing for about 1/3.
-If we can get a $100k contract, we would make it our priority to deliver before the end of the year.
+This would give us a good shot at delivering a good proof of concept of working PyPy no-GIL.
+If we can get a $100k contract, we will deliver fully working PyPy interpreter with no GIL as a release, possibly separate from the default PyPy release.

 People asked several questions, so I'll try to answer the technical parts here.